 Explore Krakow’s Old Town

 Make this the first thing you do.
-As soon as I got to Krakow I did a free walking tour of the Old Town.
+As soon as I got to Krakow I did a walking tour of the Old Town.
 The tour guide was super knowledgeable and took us to many beautiful sites including the Main Market Square & St Mary’s church, Cloth Hall and Townhall Tower, the remains of medieval city walls with Barbican and St Florian Gate, St Francis Church, Bishop’s Palace, the Papal Window, Wawel Hill, Wawel Castle and Wawel Dragon.

 Take a day trip from Krakow to Auschwitz and Birkenau